28harishkumar/node-notifications/README.md

 ## Node server code flow:
 -------
 1. Server is started by executing bin/www file
 2. www file includes routes/index file
 3. routes/index file returns the app object (app is server instance which is created in app.js file).
 4. purpose of routes/index file is routing (app.js file is included here and routes are attached with app object).
 5. HTTP requests are handled in middlewares directory
-	- pusher.js is handling sending requests
+	* pusher.js is handling sending requests
-	- errors.js is handling errors (all errors written here will be included automatically)
+ 	* errors.js is handling errors (all errors written here will be included automatically)
 6. Socket requests are handled in listeners directory
-	- index.js is handling events
+	* index.js is handling events
+7. Database transactions are handled in models directory
+	* db.js file is used to setup database connection
+	* pending_queue.js file is linked with pending_queue table in database. (sql file attached)

 **NOTE:** All files are well commented, Open files for more details